pierrelouisdelx/NeurofluxDisorderDetection/README.md

 ### Model 2: Custom CNN

-Training results of the custom CNN model without any hyperparameter tuning on an Nvidia GeForce RTX 3050 Ti GPU are as follows:
+Training results of the custom CNN model without any hyperparameter tuning on an T4 GPU on Kaggle are as follows:

 ```
               precision    recall  f1-score   support